nathalie1989/seo-checklist/backlinks.md

 ### Best practice
 * Register the website in relevant directories.
 * Look for high quality relevant websites that could place a backlink to your page.
+* Origin of the backlinks (check where the links are coming from)